 Mental Health - All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 In such cases, only appropriately trained professionals will attempt to make a diagnosis of a mental health problem.
 Our staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 Where staff have a mental health concern, they have been advised to speak to the DSL or deputy immediately.
+Reference will be made to the DfE guidance 'Mental Health and Behaviour in Schools'.

-Domestic abuse - Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+Domestic abuse - Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members including teenage relationship abuse and child/adolescent to parent violence and abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside the home.
 The abuse can encompass, but is not limited to:

-- psychological

-- physical

-- sexual

-- economic (access to basic resources like food and clothing)
+- psychological/emotional (including coercive and controlling behaviour) - physical/sexual - economic (access to basic resources like food and clothing)

-- emotional

-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members and ex-partners.
 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-When identifying children who are or may be affected by domestic abuse/violence, we take account of the Domestic Abuse advice provided by Cumbria SCP.
+[Young people can also experience domestic abuse within their own intimate relationships.
+This form of peer on peer abuse is sometimes referred to as 'teenage relationship abuse'.
+Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).